Rakhi Sawant: Film and television career

+Political career

 On 26 March 2014, she announced her plans to contest 2014 Lok Sabha elections from Mumbai North-West as an Independent Candidate.
 On 28 March, she founded the Rashtriya Aam Party (RAP).
 The party has no symbol assigned by the election commission.
 However, Sawant said that she's expecting it to be a "green chilli", which she feels resembles her personality.
 The party's office bearers and fundraisers are local businessmen from Oshiwara.

 She received only 15 votes from the Mumbai North-West Constituency and lost her deposit.

-Sawant resigned from the Rashtriya Aam Party and joined the RPI (Athavale) party in June 2014 and expressed her desire to work for dalits.
+Sawant resigned from the Rashtriya Aam Party and joined the RPI (Athawale) party in June 2014 and expressed her desire to work for dalits.
 Rakhi serves as party's state vice-president and president of the woman wing.
+She campaigned for the party in the 2016 Assam and 2017 Uttar Pradesh Assembly elections.

 Personal life

-In 2019, Sawant married an NRI man named Ritesh, which soon ended in divorce in early 2022.
-In May 2022, she married her boyfriend of few months Adil Khan Durrani.
+In 2019, Sawant married an NRI man named Ritesh, which ended in divorce in early 2022.
+In May 2022, she married Adil Khan Durrani.

-Injury

 In November 2018, during The Great Khali's Continental Wrestling Entertainment promotion, American female wrestler Rebel got involved in a dance battle against Sawant, during which Rebel grabbed her in a bear hug and threw her on her back.
 It injured Sawant's back and she fell unconscious.
 She was taken to a nearby hospital.

-Controversy

-On 4 April 2017, she was arrested by Punjab police about her remarks on Rishi Valmiki.
+On 4 April 2017, she appeared in the Ludhiana court wearing a burqa for making objectionable remarks against Sage Valmiki, at which time she was accompanied by Indian National Congress, National co-ordinator Rahul Jogi (born on 21 August 1990), due to which she was severely criticized.

-Criticism began against Sawant when rumors spread over her conversion to Islam after marrying her boyfriend Adil Durrani, with people even saying that she changed her name to Rakhi Sawant Fatima.
-However Adil denied the marriage at first but soon after some weeks he had accepted his marriage with Rakhi.
+Sawant converted to Christianity in 2009.
+She later converted to Islam after marrying her boyfriend Adil Durrani, with people even saying that she changed her name to Rakhi Sawant Fatima.
+However, Adil denied the marriage at first, but soon, after some weeks, he accepted his marriage with Rakhi.